RFP Advanced Track

 Summer 3.
 Flagship students are strongly encouraged to continue developing their abilities in Russian by taking additional content classes conducted in Russian.

 Year 4.
-Students will spend the fourth year of the program at the Russian Overseas Flagship Center in St. Petersburg, Russia.
+Students will spend the fourth year of the program at a Russian Overseas Flagship Center.
 During this time they will continue taking advanced Russian classes provided by the faculty of St. Petersburg State University.
 In addition, they will take courses in their majors at the university, and they will complete an internship, which will become the basis of the required PSU Senior Capstone (see General Education).